kubernetes-sigs/kustomize/docs/plugins/README.md

 `$HOME/.config`.

-The one-plugin-per-directory requirement eases creation of a plugin tarball (source, test, plugin data files, etc.) for sharing.
+The one-plugin-per-directory requirement eases creation of a plugin bundle (source, test, plugin data files, etc.) for sharing.

 In the case of a [Go plugin](#go-plugins), it also